Q-Match: Iterative Shape Matching via Quantum Annealing: Abstract

 \section{Abstract}

 Finding shape correspondences can be formulated as an $\mathcal{NP}$-hard quadratic assignment problem (QAP) that becomes infeasible for shapes with high sampling density.
-A promising research direction is to tackle such quadratic optimization problems over binary variables with \textit{quantum annealing}, which, in theory, allows to find globally optimal solutions relying on a new computational paradigm.
+A promising research direction is to tackle such quadratic optimization problems over binary variables with \textit{quantum annealing}, which allows for some problems a more efficient search in the solution space.
 Unfortunately, enforcing the linear equality constraints in QAPs via a penalty significantly limits the success probability of such methods on currently available quantum hardware.
 To address this limitation, this paper proposes Q-Match, \textit{i.e.,} a new iterative quantum method for QAPs inspired by the $\alpha$-expansion algorithm, which allows solving problems of an order of magnitude larger than current quantum methods.
-It works by implicitly enforcing the QAP constraints by updating the current estimates in a cyclic fashion.
-Further, Q-Match can be applied for shape matching problems iteratively, on a subset of well-chosen correspondences, allowing us to scale to real-world problems.
+It implicitly enforces the QAP constraints by updating the current estimates in a cyclic fashion.
+Further, Q-Match can be applied iteratively, on a subset of well-chosen correspondences, allowing us to scale to real-world problems.
 Using the latest quantum annealer, the D-Wave Advantage, we evaluate the proposed method on a subset of QAPLIB as well as on isometric shape matching problems from the FAUST dataset.